Physiotherapy Electives in Bolivia

 - Start dates: Flexible

 You must be a student studying physiotherapy to do an Elective placement.
-When you first arrive at the hospital you will discuss your work schedule with the Projects Abroad coordinator and the placement supervisor who will be a member of the hospital staff.
-You will shadow one of our supervisors who all speak English and are experienced at working with North American and European Physiotherapy students.
-They will be ready to test out your knowledge and give you the benefit of their training and experience.
+You will be given a qualified supervisor who will coordinate your placement.
+They have experience working with students on Physical therapy Electives and will be eager to test out your knowledge and give you the benefit of their training and experience.

 Physiotherapy Student Electives in Bolivia